'What are my gap year options?' and other FAQs about taking time out

 Be wary about funding your trip on your credit card.

 Be realistic when planning what proportion of your earnings you can set aside for travel.
 This includes deciding how much money you need to spend each week on other things, particularly if you have rent or bills to pay.

 If you are joining a programme for which you are paying a fee, it may be that you could get some of the money required through fundraising – depending on what you’ll be doing.
 If you choose to do your gap year with an organisation, it’s important to make sure you do your research properly and are fully aware of what is paid for and what isn’t.

 Traditional graduate programmes typically open for applications in the September and October of the previous year; application deadlines often fall in the November and December, with interviews and assessment days in the new year and offers in March/April.
 Your start date is usually in the summer or in September.
 However, some sectors (such as law and investment banking) run on different timelines.

-Depending on your plans, you may want to: stay within the UK for a portion of your gap year to apply and be available for interviews and assessment days; ask to delay your start date (see below); or wait until you return in order to apply.
+Depending on your plans, you may want to: stay within the UK for a portion of your gap year to apply and be available for interviews and assessment days; ask to delay your start date (see below); or wait and apply on your return.